andrewchambers/minias/README.md

 - Assemble other architectures.
 - Work as a library.

-# Issues and Bug reports

-Submit bugs and issues to https://todo.sr.ht/~ach/minias

 # Building

 Install the [peg/leg](https://www.piumarta.com/software/peg/) parser generator, make and a C compiler and run: